PhilippMatthes/better-tudscr/README.md

 # better-tudscr
 A template for the tudscr (TUD-Script) LaTeX package.
 Contains an initial template for any thesis and a containerized build environment with Docker, so that you don’t have to fiddle around with the installation of LaTeX.
 Just build the Docker image _once_ in advance and use it to build your thesis.

-## ⚠️ Help wanted - Docker build currently not functional

-Please see the Issues section of this repository, to help improve this template.
-Currently, the Docker image `kaestner/latex` seems to be no longer available, meaning that we have to upgrade to another image.
-In the meantime, this repository can still be used as a basic template for your LaTeX-based TU Dresden thesis.

 ## Quickstart

 1. Build the Docker image _once_ with `make container`.